Polymarket/clob-client/README.md

 const signer = new Wallet(""); //This is your Private key.
 If using email login export from https://reveal.magic.link/polymarket otherwise export from your Web3 Application

-//In general don't create a new API key, always derive or createOrDerive const creds = new ClobClient(host, 137, signer).createOrDeriveApiKey();
+//In general don't create a new API key, always derive or use createOrDeriveApiKey() const creds = new ClobClient(host, 137, signer).createOrDeriveApiKey();

 //0: Browser Wallet(Metamask, Coinbase Wallet, etc)